 If your dreams of owning a lake home include fishing, swimming and peaceful relaxation next to the water, be sure to check out the water quality.
 Ask a few neighbors what the water traffic is like.
 How easy is it to access?
 What are the common activities that take place?

 Many waterfront property owners are obligated to join the lake association that governs the water and beaches.
 This is a serious consideration.
 If the lake home you are considering purchasing is subject to an association, you must consider the consequences.
 Those can include paying association fees, maintaining the shoreline to the organization's specifications, and living by any association rules such as when and how you can use the water.

 "Lake associations are common and any potential buyer should ask to see their by-laws and regulations before making an agreement," Bronniche said.

 Some lake associations even dictate what you can and cannot do with your property.
 Be sure these are rules you can live by before you purchase the home.

 Not only are lake homes significantly more valuable than other properties, but they also often include other expenses.
 Septic systems for lakefront properties constantly cause issues for the owners.
 Most systems must be routinely checked to ensure the lake isn't being polluted.
 Replacing an aging septic system near a lake can be an expensive process.

 Property taxes for lake homes, especially those that are non-primary residences, are often substantially higher than those for landlocked homes.
 Be sure to calculate the additional expense of taxes into your home buying budget.

 Also, homeowners insurance on lakefront properties is much higher than on homes distant from the water.
 This reflects the increased risk of property damage the home may experience due to its location.
 It's a good idea to speak with an experienced insurance agent who can help you find multiple quotes from a variety of companies.
-Independent insurance agents on the Trusted Choice® network can help you find home insurance on your lake property that fits your needs and budget.
+Independent insurance agents in our network can help you find home insurance on your lake property that fits your needs and budget.